iLawFD/SPACEX-DATA-SCIENCE/README.md

  In this phase, i tried to find hidden info & patterns  in the Data.
 My findings were:
   - all launhces at the site of KSC LC 39A with GridFins had a sucess rate of 100 %.
 This implies that KSC LC 39A should be the main laucnh site for SPACEX and all launhces should be equiped with grid fins.
   -  the Payload mass is faily corrlated with the sucess rate of the mission.
 This implies that increasing the mass can be benfical.
+# 4- Exploring data in SQL:
+  - In this phase, i tried to find realtion ships between columns using SQL's queries